teoh4770/Notes/university/cp411_computer_graphics/a1_report.md

 Complete?
 Yes or No

 Yes.
-Screenshots below as a proof.
+Screenshots below as proofs.

 Cube